mosaicmap/ZXS_I2_kartridz/README.md

 Simple ROM cartridge for [Sinclair ZX Interface 2](https://en.wikipedia.org/wiki/ZX_Interface_2).

 **This is basically updated Droy's [ZX Cart](http://trastero.speccy.org/cosas/droy/cartuchos/cartuchos_s.htm)**.
 My version contains an EEPROM chip W27C512 instead of the 27\*128 or 27\*256.
 The main reason is that the W27C512 is more common and cheaper than 27\*128 and 27\*256 nowadays.
-Search for W27C512 on the eBay...
+Search for W27C512 on eBay...
 Also, W27C512 has a bigger capacity.
 The number 512 in the chip name means 512 Kib (= 64 KiB).
-So one cartridge can hold up to four 16 KiB ROM banks.
+So, one cartridge can hold up to four 16 KiB ROM banks.
 Of course, only one ROM file can be active at one time.

 ![photo_with_case](images/ZXS_I2_kartridz_photo_w_case.jpg)

 ## Notes

-For uploading ROM file is needed a HW programmer.
-For example, relatively cheap universal programmer *MiniPro TL866CS* from eBay is sufficient.
+An HW programmer is required for uploading the ROM file to the EEPROM chip.
+For example, a relatively cheap universal programmer *MiniPro TL866CS* or *MiniPro TL866 II* from eBay is sufficient.
+Another option can be to build an EEPROM programmer using an Arduino; check for example [eeprom_programmer](https://github.com/StormTrooper/eeprom_programmer) and similar projects.

 Jumpers A14 and A15 decide which 16 KiB ROM bank is active.
+(A14 and A15 are signals of the W27C512, not A14 and A15 of the ZX Spectrum Edge connector)

-This is only simple ROM cartridge for 16 KiB ROMs.
-If you want better cartridge, check for example the sophisticated [Paul Farrow's ZXC4 cartridge](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_ZXC4.htm)
+This is only a simple ROM cartridge for 16 KiB ROMs.
+If you want a better cartridge, check for example the sophisticated [Paul Farrow's ZXC4 cartridge](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_ZXC4.htm)

 ## EAGLE project

-Project contains schematic and board.
+The project contains: schematic ``ZXS_I2_kartridz.sch`` and board ``ZXS_I2_kartridz.brd``.
+(Also ``lbr/zxs_i2_rom_edge_connector.lbr`` is required.)

-Project was created with freeware version of Autodesk EAGLE.
+It was created with a freeware version of Autodesk EAGLE.

 ![screenshot-schematic](images/ZXS_I2_kartridz_27512_schematic.png)